nest/nest-simulator/doc/examples/Potjans_2014/example.rst

 .. _sphx_glr_auto_examples_Potjans_2014_example.py:

-pynest microcircuit example
+Pynest microcircuit example
 ---------------------------

 Example file to run the microcircuit.

-This example uses the function GetNodes, which is deprecated.
+This example uses the function ``GetNodes``, which is deprecated.
 A deprecation warning is therefore issued.
 For details about deprecated functions, see documentation.